cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

 The Job ID should be stored for duration of a session.
 It will be used when performing other API requests.
-Simple implementation can store it as a cookie in the users we browser.
+Simple implementation can store it as a cookie in the users web browser.

 .. _python_example: